LunarPhobia/Real_world_project_CNE370/README.md

 ### docker-compose.yml

-This file is used to create your docker containers.
+This file is used to configure and create your docker containers.

 ### maxscale.cnf